-- The Retired Navy Shooters Association is an organization of Navy shooters that is affiliated with the National Rifle Association and the Civilian Marksmanship Program.
+- The Retired Navy Shooters Association (RNSA) is an organization of Navy shooters that is affiliated with the National Rifle Association and the Civilian Marksmanship Program.

 The object of the Association is the encouragement of organized rifle and pistol shooting among its members, with a view toward a better knowledge on the part of such members of the safe handling and proper care of firearms, as well as improved marksmanship.
 This may be demonstrated in the fielding of competitive teams within the restrictions of Rule 2.11, National Rifle Association Rifle and Pistol Rules.
 It is the further object and purpose to forward the development of those characteristics of honesty, good fellowship, self-discipline, team play and self-reliance which are the essentials of good sportsmanship and the foundation of true patriotism.

 Match Bulletins – Historical/Archive:

 The RNSA Historian needs your old match bulletins, click here for general details about our archive project.
 Match records are specifically needed for the years and/or disciplines where there are no entries.
 If you would like a copy of something, email the USNMT Webmaster.
 The archive lists are here: RNSA_Archives_1954 1989. and RNSA_Archives_1990 2012.
 Information after 2012 can be found under the appropriate year at the match results page.